balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/creating-your-own-models.md

   }
 }
 ```
 If the application is working correctly, then an object must have appeared on the console with a `user` and the `jwt` property.
-The value of the `jwt` (JSON Web Token) property is ou session token.
+The value of the `jwt` (JSON Web Token) property is our session token.
 Let's store this token to be used in the following requests:
 ```javascript
 $vm.$store.commit('setJwt', loginResponse.jwt)
 ```

 ### CRUD operations on tasks

-Save the logged-in user into a variabe:
+Save the logged-in user into a variable:

 ```javascript
 user = loginResponse.user
 ```

 Now that we are successfully logged in, we might query our tasks:

 ```javascript
 await $vm.$store.dispatch('getTasksOfUser', user)
 ```
 output:

 ```json
 [
   {